sussii/k12.interncamp.assignment.book/content/10_Day1_Assignment/_index.md

 ### Learning Objcetives
 - Get familiar with AWS Products
-- Set up development environment for the rest of days
+- Set up development environment for the rest days
-- Understand the application of TSP problem in real-world through research
+- Reseach on the different applications of TSP problem in real-world
 - Onboarding to Quantum Computing

 ### Deliver Result
-- 1 PPT Slide: Find at least 5 real scenarios for the application of TSP
+- 1 PPT Slide: Find at least 5 real scenarios for the applications of TSP
 - 1 PPT Slide: Find at least 2 technologies for implementing quantum computing
 - Demo: Successfully setup environment and launch the project UI in browser